tony-defa/swarm-cluster/mustache/homeassistant/README.md

 ### `homeassistant.mustache`

 This file is a mustache template for the Docker Compose stack file.
-It defines the services for Home Assistant, Mosquitto MQTT broker (optional), and Zigbee2MQTT (optional), along with volumes, networks, and deployment configurations.
+It defines the services for Home Assistant, Mosquitto MQTT broker (optional), Zigbee2MQTT (optional), and Matter server (optional), along with volumes, networks, and deployment configurations.
 The template uses variables defined in the `example.view.json` file to dynamically generate the stack file.

 ### `example.view.json`